jonnew/Oat/README.md

              ─────────────────────────             ──> record
 ```

-Each component of Oat is a subcommand defined by its type signature.
-Generally,
-using an Oat component is used in the following pattern:
+Generally, an Oat component is called in the following pattern:
 ```
 oat <subcommand> [TYPE] [IO] [CONFIGURATION]
 ```
-The subcommand specifies the general classification of function that will be executed
+`subcommand` indicates the component that will be executed.
+Components
+are classified according to their type signature.
+For instance, `framefilt`
+(frame filter) accepts a frame and produces a frame. `posifilt` (position filter)
+accepts a position and produces a position. `frameserve` (frame server) produces
-(e.g. frame filter).
-The TYPE parameter specifies a concrete type of transform
+a frame, and so on.
+The `TYPE` parameter specifies a concrete type of transform
 (e.g. background subtraction).
-The IO specification indicates where the component
+The `IO` specification indicates where the
-is receiving data from and to where the processed data should be published.
-The
+component is receiving data from and to where the processed data should be
-CONFIGURATION specification is used to provide parameters to the component.
-Below, the
+published.
+The `CONFIGURATION` specification is used to provide parameters to
-type signature, usage information, examples, and configuration options are provided
+the component.
+Below, the type signature, usage information, examples, and
-for each Oat component.
+configuration options are provided for each Oat component.

 #### `frameserve`